hanna8008/Computer_Vision_Final_Project/README.md

 ## Project Overview

-**FitMe** is a two-part computer vision project that aims to virtually overlay clothing onto real human images using pose estimation.
+**FitMe** is a computer vision project that aims to virtually overlay clothing onto real human images using pose estimation.
-This repository contains **Phase 1**, completed by **Hanna**, which focuses on detecting upper-body keypoints and resizing clothing images accordingly.

 The project uses **MediaPipe** to detect anatomical landmarks (e.g., shoulders, hips), and **OpenCV** to resize a transparent shirt image to match the detected person’s proportions.